 * Freeze in funding markets caused by European turmoil-CEO

-Turmoil spreading from Greece’s woes has hammered financial markets, with world stocks down for a fifth day and bond yields sinking to multi-month lows on Friday.
+Lenders in Europe are seeking to preserve capital as turmoil from Greece’s debt woes hammers financial markets, with world stocks down for a fifth day and bond yields sinking to multi-month lows.

-A prolonged freeze in funding markets following the collapse of Lehman Brothers in 2008 left many banks unwilling or unable to lend, crippling the global economy.
+A prolonged freeze in funding markets following the collapse of Lehman Brothers in 2008 left many banks unwilling or unable to lend, crippling the global economy and forcing governments to bail out lenders or guarantee their debts.

-Australian banks raise about $100 billion annually from wholesale funding markets to bridge a gap between total loans and deposits.
-The four major banks have completed the majority of their wholesale funding for the year.
+Australia’s top four banks together raise almost $100 billion annually from wholesale funding markets to bridge a gap between total loans and deposits.